mjl-/mox/README.md

 Note: Mox only compiles/works on unix systems, not on Plan 9 or Windows.

-You can also run mox with docker image "moxmail/mox" on hub.docker.com, with tags like "latest", "0.0.1", etc. See docker-compose.yml in this repository.
+You can also run mox with docker image "docker.io/moxmail/mox", with tags like "latest", "0.0.1" and "0.0.1-go1.20.1-alpine3.17.2", etc. See docker-compose.yml in this repository for instructions on starting.

 # Quickstart

-The easiest way to get started with serving email for your domain is to get a vm/machine dedicated to serving email, name it [host].[domain], login as an admin user, e.g. /home/service, download mox, and generate a configuration for your desired email address at your domain:
+The easiest way to get started with serving email for your domain is to get a vm/machine dedicated to serving email, name it [host].[domain] (e.g. mail.example.com), login as root, create user "mox" and its homedir by running "useradd -d /home/mox mox && mkdir /home/mox", download mox to that directory, and generate a configuration for your desired email address at your domain:

 	./mox quickstart you@example.com

-This creates an account, generates a password and configuration files, prints the DNS records you need to manually create and prints commands to set permissions and install mox as a service.
+This creates an account, generates a password and configuration files, prints the DNS records you need to manually create and prints commands to start mox and optionally install mox as a service.

 If you already have email configured for your domain, or if you are already sending email for your domain from other machines/services, you should modify the suggested configuration and/or DNS records.

-A dedicated machine is highly recommended because modern email requires HTTPS, also for automatic TLS.
+A dedicated machine is highly recommended because modern email requires HTTPS, and mox currently needs it for automatic TLS.
 You can combine mox with an existing webserver, but it requires more configuration.

 After starting, you can access the admin web interface on internal IPs.